Mantish/Ajax-Post-Carousel/readme.txt

 **Features**

 * Posts can be selected from a category, a custom taxonomy or a post type.
-* Number of posts in carousel and number of preloaded posts (buffered posts)
+* Configurable number of posts in carousel and number of preloaded posts (buffered posts)
-* Posts can be loaded in radom order or using the deafault order (From most recent to oldest)
+* Posts can be loaded in random order or using the default order (From most recent to oldest)
-* Carousel can be circular (no start or end)
+* Carousel can be an endless loop

 == Installation ==